 Is it safe?

-The big questions with parents is always “is it safe?”
-While there hasn’t been enough research to conclusively say that melatonin is safe for children, there have also been no reported incidents of overdoses on melatonin or serious adverse affects.
+The big question with parents is always “is it safe?”
+While there hasn’t been enough research to conclusively say that melatonin is safe for children, there have also been no reported incidents of overdoses on melatonin or serious adverse effects.
 Because there are potential interactions with medications or certain medical conditions, melatonin should not be given without consulting a doctor.

 Suggestions on Improving Sleep:

 ~ A regular bedtime routine is important for keeping your child in a good sleep pattern.
-Bath time, followed by brushing brushing teeth, and a bed time story, is a good night-time routine.
+Bath time, followed by brushing teeth, and a bedtime story, is a good night-time routine.
 You may need to start the bedtime routine an hour or so before you plan for your child to be asleep.

 ~ Keep the room as dark as possible.
 If your child needs a little light, use a night light versus the hall light.
 Remember, darkness is what triggers melatonin production and will help to make him sleepy.